rmzetti/hover-exec/READMORE.md

 >      Microsoft Windows [Version 10.0.22581.100]

 which would be great, except that I'm actually running Windows 11.. c'est la Microsoft.

 ---
+### Cmd

+Cmd is the default child-process in Windows, and can be

+`

+---
 ## Chaining execution code blocks